Aurora-739/Project-1/README.md

   * The text at the headers of each cell is red (#BB6464) and slightly larger than the rest of the text in the table to show the user the importance.
   * When hovered over the text in the cells changes from the usual brown (#766161) to the red (#BB6464) so that the user can see clearly where they are in the table.
   * The text is in the same font as the naviation (The font is Cormorant Garamond, a serif font) to create a sense of fluidity and wholesomeness in the page.
+  * There is alos a link in the navigation that sends the user to this section of the home page regardless of what page they are currently on.

 ![image](https://github.com/user-attachments/assets/50fc8444-4da3-4331-874f-4fdc950c74f8)